UStechportalus/Ustechportal/README.md

 # Ustechportal
-UStechPortal.com: Share new products Honest review, Disadvantages, Problems, Pros and cons and Smartphone New Hidden Features and Tips and Tricks
+<a href="http://ustechportal.com/" rel="dofollow">UStechPortal.com</a>: Share new products Honest review, Disadvantages, Problems, Pros and cons and Smartphone New Hidden Features and Tips and Tricks